The highlight of Six Flags America, Superman: Ride of Steel is a great coaster with an exhilarating and, er, super first drop.

 - Height restriction (minimum, in inches): 52.

 Its red track dominates the Six Flags America skyline.
-Just looking at the impossibly high and steep first drop of Superman from a distance gets your adrenaline pumping.
+Just looking at the super-high and steep first drop of Superman from a distance gets your adrenaline pumping.
 Up close, it takes more than a bit of nerve to hop into line and board the super-sized ride.

-The coaster uses a traditional lift hill.
+The coaster has a traditional lift hill (as opposed to an elevator cable-style lift or some kind of launch system).
 The train click-clack-clicks up, up, and WAY up, until it seems it should be approaching the planet Krypton.
-Then eeeeyah!.
+Then all hell breaks loose.
 Superman delivers a delirious high-speed first drop followed by an equally exquisite second drop.
 There is a nice pop of airtime just before the second drop.

 From there, the coaster loses a bit of its oomph.
 Superman certainly doesn't limp along, but the second half of the ride, featuring an over-banked double helix, doesn't pack the same punch as its first act.
-To me, it's a waste of kinetic energy to take a 73-mph train and send it racing in circles.
+To coaster fans like us, it's a waste of kinetic energy to take a 73-mph train and send it racing in circles.

 All three coasters were designed and manufactured by master ride makers Intamin of Switzerland.
 The New England version is taller, faster, and positively screams to the end.
 It is also better located in that park for maximum visibility.
 The Six Flags America Superman is set back and is in a more remote section of the park.
 Its relative speed feels slower without other rides and crowds of onlookers rushing past.